Explore AI speech

 Note: Online voices are downloaded on-demand, which may take a few seconds.
 The app verifies that they are loaded successfully, and displays an error if not.

-- When you have selected the voice you want to use, use the Apply changes button to activate it.
+When you have selected the voice you want to use, close the Configuration pane.

 Use speech to interact with the model